Bureau of Standards and Instructional Support

 Tallahassee, Florida 32399-0400

-Science, Technology, Engineering, and Mathematics (STEM) EducationThe Bureau of Curriculum and Instruction (BCI) works collaboratively with the Division of Career and Technical Education (CTE) and the Bureau of School Improvement (BSI) to define research-based state education policy and programs for the state of Florida and increase student knowledge and performance in STEM related content areas.
+Science, Technology, Engineering, and Mathematics (STEM) EducationThe Bureau of Standards and Instructional Support works collaboratively with the Division of Career and Technical Education (CTE) and the Bureau of School Improvement (BSI) to define research-based state education policy and programs for the state of Florida and increase student knowledge and performance in STEM related content areas.

 Mathematics and Science Partnership (MSP) GrantsThe Mathematics and Science Partnerships (MSP) Program is intended to increase the academic achievement of students in mathematics and science by enhancing the content knowledge and teaching skills of classroom teachers through partnerships between high-need school districts and the science, technology, engineering, and mathematics (STEM) faculty in institutions of higher education.
 Other partners may include state education agencies, public charter schools or other public schools, businesses, and nonprofit or for-profit organizations concerned with mathematics and science education. ).
 MSP programs focus on the following priorities: